-Trustee Name:
+Trι stee Name:

 (Print Name)

-Reporting Quarter:
+Re porting Quarter:

-By signing below, I certify:
+Ву signing below, I certify:

-(1) I did not engage in any personal investment transactions for this period in violation of the TRS Trustee Personal Trading Policy;
+1. I did not engage in any personal investment transactions for this period or if my trustee term began or ended during the reporting period, from the first day or through the last day of my trustee term, in violation of the TRS Trustee Personal Trading Policy;

-(2) If I received a Trustee Restricted List, then I acknowledge and confirm that all reportable personal investment transactions were checked against the Trustee Restricted List prior to execution of the transaction; and
+2. If I received a Trustee Restricted List, then I acknowledge and confirm that all reportable personal investment transactions were checked against the Trustee Restricted List prior to execution of the transaction; and

-(3) I conducted no personal investment transactions for which I had information of a pending trade or non-public information related to a potential transaction prior to the security appearing on the Trustee Restricted List.
+3. I conducted no personal investment transactions for which I had information of a pending trade or non-public information related to a potential transaction prior to the security appearing on the Trustee Restricted List.

-Signature:

-Date: